qubic/qct/qve/README.md

 ## Structure

+### QVE Entries

 Each vulnerability or exposure is documented as a separate file inside this folder.
-Suggested format:
+Suggested format: `QVE-YYYY-NNN.md` or `QVE-YYYY-NNN.pdf`

 Where:
 - `YYYY` = Year of discovery
 - `NNN` = Incremental number (e.g., 001, 002, ...)

+### Audit Reports

+Comprehensive security assessments and penetration test reports from external security firms are stored in the **[audits/](audits/)** subfolder.
+See the [audits README](audits/README.md) for more information about available audit reports

 ---